nbened/Launchlist-Extension-Direct-Download/README.md

 3. Go to chrome://extensions
 4. Enable 'Developer mode'
 5. Click 'Load Unpacked' and select your unzipped folder
-6. Now just pin the icon to your toolbar and you're done!
+6. Press the toolbar icon, enter your username, press set, and done!

+Now directory votes can be verified and you can stay up to date from Twitter.